Felix Markham

-Felix Maurice Hippisley Markham (1908 in Brighton – 1992) was a British historian, known for his biography of Napoleon Bonaparte.
+Felix Maurice Hippisley Markham (1908 in Brighton – 1992) was a British historian, known for his biography of Napoleon.

-Markham studied at the University of Oxford and taught there for 40 years.
+Markham studied both Literae humaniores and modern history at Balliol College, Oxford.
 He was Fellow and History Tutor at Hertford College, Oxford, from 1931 until 1973.

-Markham corresponded with film director Stanley Kubrick over a never-realised project of Kubrick's on Napoleon Bonaparte.
+Markham corresponded with film director Stanley Kubrick over a never-realised project of Kubrick's on Napoleon.